The 53rd Battalion at Fromelles

 The situation for the attackers became increasingly desperate.
 The lower trenches flooded, making them impossible to defend.
 The wounded drowned in the rising waters.
 Exhausted, low on ammunition, and in danger of being cut off completely, an unofficial withdrawal began around 4:30 am.16

 By 5:30 the situation was assessed to be hopeless.
 At the cost of several message-runners, the official order to withdraw got through.
 5th Division’s survivors made a fighting retreat.
 Many were cut down in no man’s land, some within meters of safety.
 Others scrambled back through half-finished communications trenches.
-A few groups fought on in the German lines until they were captured or killed.
+A few survivors banded together and fought on in the German lines until they were captured or killed.

 Don’t forget me, cobber